 ORCID number: Samy A Azer (0000-0001-5638-3256).

-Author contributions: The author SAA created the idea of the review, generated the rationale and the research question, designed the project, searched the databases, analysed the findings, created the tables, wrote the manuscript and approved the final manuscript.
+Author contributions: The author SAA created the idea of the review, generated the rationale and the research question, designed the project, searched the databases, analysed the findings, created the tables, wrote the manuscript, and approved the final manuscript.

-Support by the College of Medicine Research Centre, Deanship of Scientific Research, King Saud University, Riyadh, Saudi Arabia.
+Supported by the College of Medicine Research Centre, Deanship of Scientific Research, King Saud University, Riyadh, Saudi Arabia.

 Conflict-of-interest statement: The author declares that he has no competing interests.